Skip to content

 Discrimination/Fair Housing

-Coverage to protect you against discrimination claims or Fair Housing violations.
+Coverage that may be included in your real estate errors and omissions policy to protect you against discrimination claims or Fair Housing violations.
 Although not as prevalent, these claims still occur, especially if you’re involved in leasing.
 This coverage can include defense costs only, or defense costs and damages.
+CRES real estate E&O can included Discrimination/Fair Housing coverage, or it may be an affordable option.

 Back to Top